ShanshanLi-cobo/cobo-waas2-java-sdk/docs/SwapActivityApprovers.md

 # SwapActivityApprovers

-The approver information of the swap activity.
+The approvers data for swap activity.

 ## Properties